Dr. Ivona Tau, coming from Vilnius, Lithuania, is an A.I. artist specializing in generative techniques. She utilizes

 It is a very intimate recording of a personal and creative relationship between Newton and Springs.
 The first four parts focus on their self-portraits and portraits of each other.
 An amazing opportunity to see how the photographer sees themself and how they are perceived by the person closest to them.
 The last part is devoted to “them” – their famous subjects.
 We get to see each person twice, once through Newton’s lens and once through Springs’.
 It is a unique testament to their relationship with each other and the world around them, a truly rare gem.

 It was brutal for the community living in the old Docklands, their workplaces were razed, and some of their homes too.
-New people came in from a very different social background, creating a divide still visible in the peninsula.
+New people came in from very different social backgrounds, creating a divide still visible in the peninsula.
 It is as if there is an invisible wall.
 And similarly, Mike Seaborne’s pictures are a testament to a time-wall, of a past, place, and people that no longer are.
 Sentimental, scary, and sometimes a funny view into a world that has ceased to exist.
 Also, the books are beautifully published and you can easily buy them on Amazon or on the publisher’s website.

 The Seattle Parks and Recreation, together with Dance for Joy organize an annual series of free dance classes in the city’s green spaces.
 Anyone can join, no equipment or skills are necessary, only the will to enjoy dancing with others.
 Constance Brinkley has documented many editions of this event, but it is the 2014 one that I happened to have access to.
 It is sheer joy in a book, it’ll make you smile and want to dance.
 The book itself is small, but beautifully published and beats many heavier hitters in terms of the emotion in packs.
 A truly feel-good book, if you’ve seen Love Actually, it is like the opening scene at Heathrow.